build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 In this blog, we deployed resources in an AWS account and made configuration changes in Active Directory.
-If you want to clean up these resources and reverse changes you made, you can complete the following
+If you want to clean up these resources and reverse changes you made, complete the following
 steps:

 1. Unlink and delete the FSLogix GPO you created in the section **Setup